hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - The Sensor-based solution can be rapidly deployed to ensure that your users are fully protected from damaging breaches.
     - Provides <span style="color: #bb6600;">another layer of defense</span> to more effectively secure your email environment.
     - Gain a real-time understanding of senders, learn, and authenticate email identities and behavioral relationships to protect against BEC attacks.
-    - Automatically <span style="color: #bb6600;">remove malicious emails</span> from the recipient’s inbox and calls out identity deception techniques to prevent wire fraud or other advanced attacks.
+    - Automatically <span style="color: #bb6600;">remove malicious emails</span> from the recipient's inbox and calls out identity deception techniques to prevent wire fraud or other advanced attacks.
     - Get detailed visibility into email attack activity, including total messages secured and attacks prevented.
     - Prevents the following:
       - Attacks that use compromised accounts and social engineering.